xitu/gold-miner/article/2021/will-scss-be-replaced-by-css3.md

 # Will SCSS be replaced by CSS3?

-## Should We Use CSS or SCSS in 2021?

-#### With the continuously improving CSS over the years, is SCSS relevant anymore?
-Let’s find out.

 ![](https://cdn-images-1.medium.com/max/5760/1*iiuMRihN7Lj3i1-hTk8PjA.jpeg)

 When it comes to the domain of styling web pages, we have the choice of using plain CSS or SCSS in a project (among other preprocessors).
 SCSS is a superset of CSS.
 Most developers find it more convenient to use it over CSS due to its advanced features and clearer syntax.